toddheslin/fbaSexy/readme.md

 1. Clone or download this repository to your computer
 2. 'cd' into the directory (or on a mac drop the folder into the terminal icon)
+3. Type `npm install` to install the node_modules into the folder
-3. Replace my `import.csv` file with your own (ensure you use the same headings or change the code to reflect your headings)
+4. Replace my `import.csv` file with your own (ensure you use the same headings or change the code to reflect your headings)
-4. In terminal run `node index.js`
+5. In terminal run `node index.js`

 This will produce output.csv with the appended gender columns and it will print out the results in the terminal.